Skip to end of metadata

 Mac Mini based Video conferencing carts

-As part of a lab sponsored effort to introduce video conferencing more broadly, a portable cart based unit (40" or 60" TV, mac mini, speakers and external microphone mounted on a cart) has been developed and deployed to over 25 locations at the lab.
+A portable cart based unit (40" or 60" TV, mac mini, speakers and external microphone mounted on a cart) has been developed and deployed over the lab.
 For more information on this approach, the software on the systems and target locations, visit go.lbl.gov/vc.
-The page you see is also the web page that each system boots up with - instructions for using the software and hardware can be found there.
-(Including information on FUZE, which is described below)
+The page you see is the web page that each system boots up with - instructions for using the software and hardware can be found there.

 You may also be interested in screencasting (lecture capture) and other suggestions for self-service video sharing and streaming.